jhubbardsf/stitch-fix/README.md

 - Seed file has been updated to work with current changes.
 - Having clothing_types in the styles table seemed unsustainable and messy.
 Noramlized it and moved it to it's own table.
 - I left in the 'Clothing Articles' link as a way to show to add new clothing styles.
 Customers for this particular app wouldn't use it.
 But with proper authentication/authorization an admin might.
+- I added validation for status since that seemed important, changed the tests to reflect that.

 # Problem

 We need to clearance inventory from time to time.
 Certain items don't sell through to our clients, so every month, we collect certain unsold items and sell them to a third party vendor for a portion of their wholesale price.